CharlesWB/LicenseStatus/readme.txt

 License Status Release Notes

-TBD v3.6
+October 23, 2012 v3.6
+- Add support for user names and display that have spaces.
+- Change About window to display the program version in major.minor format.
-- Changed background color from a gradient to a solid faint gray color.
+- Change background color from a gradient to a solid faint gray color.

 September 18, 2012 v3.5
 - Added support for situations where the same user/host/display can check out more than one license.